 FORT MILL, SC (WBTV) - Doris McGinnis is 76 years old.
 She lives by herself, and she's lonely.

-But one day, while surfing the Web, she discovered a matchmaking site, so she filled out a request for more information.
+One day, while surfing the Web, she discovered a matchmaking site.
+She filled out a request for more information.

 She agreed to visit their office.
 But when she got there, "it was very high pressure," she says.
 "Very high pressure."